ser-viv/CollectiPy_elective/README.md

 # Decision Making Simulation Framework

 **CollectiPy** is not designed to offer physically realistic simulations.
 It does not include a physics engine, nor does it attempt to model complex physical dynamics.
-The environment is intentionally simplified to enable rapid experimentation with ideas, algorithms, and theoretical models, serving as an initial validation layer before moving to more physically accurate tools.
+The environment is intentionally simplified to enable rapid experimentation with ideas, algorithms, and theoretical models, serving as an initial validation layer before moving to more accurate tools.

-This framework is designed to implement simulations for both single and multi-agent systems, with support for multiprocessing.
+This framework is designed to implement simulations for both single and multi-agent systems.
 It includes base classes to create a working arena where physical agents and/or objects can be deployed.
-Custom arenas can be built in the `arenas` folder.
+Custom arenas can be built.
 Additionally, there are base classes to provide a GUI, which can be switched off if not needed.
-Entities, which can be agents, objects, or highlighted areas in the arena, are also supported.
+Entities, which can be agents, objects, or highlighted areas in the arena.
 A data handling class is provided to store data in a predefined format.

 ## Quick Start